Kalray: MPPA2-256 Bostan

 Produced in 2015 with the same CMOS 28HP technology from TSMC, this SoC running at 550 MHz was enhanced to increase the floating-point performance of the VLIW cores, to natively support the Linux operating system, and to process high-speed Ethernet (up to 80 Gbit/s).
 Each VLIW core was extended with a tightly coupled cryptographic coprocessor for security protocol acceleration.

 MPPA2.2-256 Bostan2

 Produced in 2017, this processor is based on the previous generation, Bostan, with an improved DDR controller, Ethernet controller and PCIe controller.
 As a result, this processor fully supports the NVM Express (NVMe) standard interface (for connecting hosts to PCIe bus-attached SSDs), and also the NVMe over Fabrics standard using RDMA (for connections between servers, storage controllers, and NVMe enclosures).

 MPPA3-80 Coolidge

 The third-generation MPPA processor Coolidge has been released.
 Based on TSMC 16 nm FinFET process technology, this processor includes 80 64-bit VLIW processing cores distributed among 5 clusters, 8x 25 Gbit/s Ethernet and 16x PCIe Gen4 interfaces.
 Each VLIW core is extended with a tightly coupled tensor co-processor for deep learning application acceleration.

+MPPA3-80 Coolidge2

+The Coolidge2 DPU Processor was released in 2023 and is aimed at LLMs, with an additional focus on efficient usage of NVME storage.